tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 - Then we move all files in mmistakes directory to our local repository: **demo-jekyll-mmistakes**
 - Don't hesitate to make a git commit when you finish that step with a message "Init mmistake theme" for example.

-## 2.4 Setup development enviroment
+## 2.4 Setup development environment

 First, let’s make sure that your development environment is ready.